OR WAIT 15 SECS

 "An effective microbicide would be a valuable tool that women could use to protect themselves against HIV and one that could substantially reduce the number of new HIV infections worldwide," Fauci adds.

-"The study, while not conclusive, provides a glimmer of hope to millions of women at risk for HIV, especially young women in Africa," adds lead investigator Salim S. Abdool Karim, MBChB, PhD, from the Center for the AIDS Program of Research in
+"The study, while not conclusive, provides a glimmer of hope to millions of women at risk for HIV, especially young women in Africa," adds lead investigator Salim S. Abdool Karim, MBChB, PhD, from the Center for the AIDS Program of Research in South Africa, who presented the findings at CROI.
+"It provides the first signal that a microbicide gel may be able to protect women from HIV infection."

 Currently, women make up half of all people worldwide living with HIV.
 In sub-Saharan Africa, women represent nearly 60 percent of adults living with HIV, and in several southern African countries young women are at least three times more likely to be HIV-positive than young men.
 In most cases, women become infected with HIV through sexual intercourse with an infected male partner.
 An effective microbicide could provide women with an HIV prevention method they initiate.
 This would be particularly helpful in situations where it is difficult or impossible for women to refuse sex or negotiate condom use with their male partners.